Emerging-market stocks rose the most this month as speculation increased that central banks will step up efforts to bolster economic growth.

 “Everybody is thinking bond purchases and it’s just a pretty good signal that would favor risky assets,” Benoit Anne, Societe Generale’s London-based head of emerging-market strategy, said by phone.
 “As a result emerging market equities would benefit overall and it’s a boost for risk sentiment.”

-The IShares MSCI Emerging Markets Index exchange-traded fund, the ETF (EEM) tracking developing-nation shares, rose for the third day, gaining 2.8 percent to a three-week high of $39.53.
+The IShares MSCI Emerging Markets Index exchange-traded fund, the ETF (EEM:US) tracking developing-nation shares, rose for the third day, gaining 2.8 percent to a three-week high of $39.53.
 The Chicago Board Options Exchange Emerging Markets ETF Volatility Index, a measure of options prices on the fund and expectations of price swings, declined 2.8 percent to 25.27.

 Brazil’s Bovespa Index gained 4.7 percent, the most in nearly a year.
 OGX Petroleo & Gas Participacoes SA surged 13 percent and Petrobras advanced by 4.7 percent.